suxxus/start-react-project/README.md

 * Unit test example with tape.
 * Example of react Storybook, with dummy component.

+*Feel free to use it as a starter template and to expand on it as needed*

 ## Scripts

 The `package.json` file comes with the following scripts